donovanbroquin/iut-laravel/README.md

 - Ubuntu 24.04 installed from the [Microsoft Store](https://apps.microsoft.com/detail/9nz3klhxdjp5?hl=fr-fr&gl=FR)
 - [Optional] [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?hl=fr-FR&gl=FR)

-> You can bypass the WSL 2 with Ubuntu but the app performance could be far lower than using Ubuntu

 ## Launch
 ### Reset the Git
 Create a project named <TO_REPLACE> in your own GitHub then clone this one.